USA | 2011 | Directed by Sean Durkin

 Sean Durkin’s superb screenplay inter-cuts Martha’s struggle with trying to live a normal life with flashbacks to her time spent within the confines of a cult run by charismatic, but inherently creepy leader Patrick (John Hawkes).
 The brilliant editing weaves these two narratives like two snakes coiling around each other, partly in passion, partly in confrontation.
 Her fellow cult members sculpt Martha’s emotional naivety, whilst Patrick, who initiates a dominating sexual role, manipulates her adolescent yearnings.
 Her understanding of appropriate behaviour has been twisted and perverted, and Lucy and Ted are quick to pick up on this.

 Lucy is distraught that her sister is acting in such a reckless fashion, and she tries her darnedest to steer her fragile sister back onto the right path.
 Ted, however, has less patience.
-But neither of them is fully aware of the damage that has been done, nor the source of her trouble.
-Martha tells them she has left an abusive relationship with her boyfriend, but this is only the tip of an ominous iceberg.
+But neither of them is fully aware of the damage that has been done, nor the source of her trouble, they see only the tip of an ominous iceberg.